My Name Is Andrea: Production

 Pratibha Parmar told Alexandra Juhasz in Ms. magazine that it took her eight years to make the documentary.
 Her first step was to write a screenplay based entirely on Andrea Dworkin's own words.
-The executive producers included Gloria Steinem and the music was arranged by Nitin Sawney.
+The executive producers included Gloria Steinem and the music was arranged by Nitin Sawhney.

 Release

 The film premiered in June 2022 at the Tribeca Film Festival in the USA and at Sheffield DocFest in the UK.

 Critical response

 Critics generally praised the hybrid documentary style which Parmar used.
 Richard Brody writing in The New Yorker called the film "deeply moving" and The London Magazine found the film "crafted, emotive, and powerful".
 The IndieWire review also praised aspects of the films, whilst criticizing its "dogged insistence on sugarcoating Dworkin’s legacy".